Resources

 Drinking enough water every day helps keep your whole body, including your ears, hydrated.
 Aim for at least 8 glasses of water a day.

-Earwax is normal and necessary for keeping ears healthy.
-Sometimes, we have too much earwax, but this is our body’s way of protecting our ears.
-Knowing why earwax is important and how to take care of it helps us keep our ears healthy.
+Ear wax is normal and necessary for keeping ears healthy.
+Sometimes, we have too much wax, but this is our body’s way of protecting our ears.
+Knowing why wax is important and how to take care of it helps us keep our ears healthy.

-If you live in Sugar Land, TX, and need help with earwax, Fort Bend Hearing can help.
-They offer professional earwax removal and ear cleaning services.
+If you live in Sugar Land, TX, and need help with ear wax, Fort Bend Hearing can help.
+We offer professional ear wax removal in Houston, TX.